ayush-goyal/expo-boilerplate/README.md

 1. Connect your Git repository to Vercel.
 2. When importing the project, set the **Root Directory** to `apps/web`.
 Vercel should automatically detect Next.js and configure the build settings.
-3. Add your production environment variables (like `DATABASE_URL`, `AUTH_SECRET`, etc.) in the Vercel project settings.
+3. Add your production environment variables (like `DATABASE_URL`, `AUTH_SECRET`, `GOOGLE_APPLICATION_CREDENTIALS`, etc.) in the Vercel project settings.
+4. For Google service account integration, you'll need to either:
+    - Upload the service account file directly to your deployment platform and set the path, or
+    - Store the JSON content as an environment variable and dynamically write it to a file during build/runtime.
-4. Deploy!
+5. Deploy!
 Vercel handles the build process using Turborepo's remote caching if configured.

 > **Note:** The deployed web application often serves as the backend API (tRPC) for the native app in production.
 Ensure the native app's configuration points to the correct production URL.